SuperSaiyanMohamed/dropshipping-woocommerce/README.txt

 == Frequently Asked Questions ==
 1. Q: How to contribute ?
     A: Please join us [here](https://github.com/Knawat/dropshipping-woocommerce)

+2. Q: How to contact us for an issue ?
+    A: Please open a new ticket [English](https://support.knawat.com/portal/newticket) [Arabic](https://support-ar.knawat.com/portal/newticket)

 == Upgrade Notice ==
 1.